Statistics: Measures of location and dispersion

 Range and Interquartile Range

 The range is given as the smallest and largest observations.
 This is the simplest measure of variability.
 Note in statistics (unlike physics) a range is given by two numbers, not the difference between the smallest and largest.
-For some data it is very useful, because one would want to know these numbers, for example in a sample the age of the youngest and oldest participant.
-If outliers are present it may give a distorted impression of the variability of the data, since all but two of the data points are not included in the estimate.
+For some data it is very useful, because one would want to know these numbers, for example knowing in a sample the ages of youngest and oldest participant.
+If outliers are present it may give a distorted impression of the variability of the data, since only two observations are included in the estimate.

 Example 2 Calculation of the quartiles